HaylzRandom/mini-js-projects/projects/verify-account-ui/README.md

-# 3D Background Boxes
+# Verify Account UI

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that provides a UI for 2-Factor Authentication

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a UI to be used with 2-Factor Authentication system

 ## Tech Stack